 So you’ve either just bought a jet ski or you’re looking to hire one in Baltimore or Ocean City for a fun day out there on the water.

 Well…I have some great news for you!
 I’ve done the research as I too was curious where people are typically riding.
-After spending hours upon hours combining through articles and Facebook discussions, I was able to create this list.
+After spending hours upon hours combining through articles and Facebook discussions, I was able to create this list which has been updated for 2022.

 Best Places to Ride Jet Skis in Maryland